 It can be concluded that the LEO IR data sets are showing good performance against in situ data, which has improved for the latest V3.00 compared with previous versions.
-The higher biases are for AVHRMA, particularly during the day, but this is the first release of this data set, and improvements are expected in future releases.
+The high biases observed for AVHRMA in its first version (v1.00), particularly during the day, were reduced in the new release (v1.10) due to the improvement on the cloud mask.
 Furthermore, ATSR\3 and MODIST are well correlated.
 The intercomparison analysis revealed that all LEO IR LST\cci products are more comparable with the LST\cci SEVIRI product than the corresponding operational products.
 While these results about the performances of the products are encouraging, further improvements can still be made to single products or over single regions.
 Therefore, recommendations for efforts for possible improvements are provided to the algorithm developments teams at the end of the document.